mrx7014/AFFT/README.md

 - Make Phone Ring as soon as you get a Call
 - Reduce Animations
 - Add Mic Focus Mode
+- Disables blackscreen issue after a call
+- Fun Features, a new section that include a lot of funny things like( "Scamsung" Bootanimation)

 📷Camera:
 - Zoom bar in Pro video